 Ben had tried yesterday to make a reservation for our bikes for the train out of Zürich and could not.
 He assumed the app or website was not working properly but it may have been because they were sold out of bike reservations.
-But it didn’t show that way.
+But it didn’t display that way.

 In Zürich, we rushed over to the track and Ben asked a conductor about getting our bikes on the train.
 She told him he needed a bike reservation and there were none available.
 Ben said he had been trying but their app wasn’t working.
 After some back and forth she told him to see the conductor at the end of the train.
 (The exchange was not this pleasant though.)